Skip to content

 So the Kanda River now looked very different.
 In previous springs, the cherry blossoms reached out over the water.
 They were gorgeous.
 Not anymore because many branches were gone.
 Things look very different.

 Furthermore, the weather failed me.
 It was overcast!
-The 2022 cherry blossom season was a disaster for me.
+The 2022 cherry blossom season was a disaster.
 I only had one day of great weather for it.
 Only one!

 I used the Fujifilm X-T3 and 100-400 mm lens again.
 For bird photography, it’s my best lens.
 But the Kanda River changed my mind about that slightly.